christianxiao/christianxiao.github.io/_posts/2017-08-02-[Spring]How-to-implement-@Enable-*-annotation-and-dynamic-register-bean.md

 		String dataSourceName = beanNamePrefix.isEmpty()? "dataSource": beanNamePrefix + "DataSource";
 		registry.registerBeanDefinition(dataSourceName, builder.getBeanDefinition());
 ```
-The most import interface is the ```ImportBeanDefinitionRegistrar```, with this class can we register beans dynamically.
-Also note that how can
+The most important interface is the ```ImportBeanDefinitionRegistrar```, with this class we can register beans dynamically.
+Also note that how
 we get the annotation values from ```AnnotationAttributes```.
 First, we use the **BeanDefinitionBuilder** to build a DataSource factory bean, then we set the parameters needed to construct this factory bean.
 Just like ordinary factory beans, this factory bean will build a real DataSource object.